There is no plan here to shock you out of your usual expectation that what you hear in the media is bad news.

 He didn't say that when Ruth Bader Ginsburg was being nominated, and Mr. Schumer urged committee members at that time to get Ginsburg on the court as soon as possible.

-Schumer said in a speech to the National Press Club, quote, the bottom line is there's there still is a way to figure out Justice Roberts' philosophy and ideology.
+Schumer said in a speech to the National Press Club, quote, the bottom line is there still is a way to figure out Justice Roberts' philosophy and ideology.

 What if you find that out?